jclaveau/php-logical-filter/docs/JClaveau-LogicalFilter-Rule-BetweenRule.md

     integer JClaveau\LogicalFilter\Rule\AndRule::belowRuleUnifySorter(\JClaveau\LogicalFilter\Rule\BelowRule $a, \JClaveau\LogicalFilter\Rule\BelowRule $b)

-This is called by the unifyOperands() method to choose which BelowRule to keep for a given field.
+This is called by the unifyAtomicOperands() method to choose which BelowRule to keep for a given field.

 It's used as a usort() parameter.